 To determine if you have this condition, your doctor will send you to have your blood glucose levels checked at a pathology lab.

 Pre-diabetes is managed by making healthy lifestyle changes to reduce the risk of developing type 2 diabetes and heart disease.
 These include:

 - healthy eating

 Can I stop pre-diabetes from turning into type 2 diabetes?

-There is strong evidence to show that people with pre-diabetes can delay or prevent the condition progressing to type 2 diabetes.
-This includes making healthy lifestyle changes and losing 5–10% of your body weight.
+There is strong evidence to show that people with pre-diabetes can often delay or prevent the condition progressing to type 2 diabetes.
+This includes making healthy lifestyle changes and maintaining a healthy weight.

 You are not eligible to register for the NDSS if you have pre-diabetes or impaired glucose tolerance.